Loving Day creates translators across racial divides

 In case you are wondering, both of my parents are products of interracial couples.
 On my father’s side, there is Welsh, Black and Cherokee Indian.
 On my mother’s side, there’s black and Jewish, or so we think.
 The story gets scandalous, but that makes it so much more fun.

 As a kid, and even to this day, I have always had friends of all races, colors, shapes, sizes and tastes.
 In my adult life, it was primary on the coasts between New York and California.
 My friends were from immigrant families from China, Eastern Europe, Cameroon, Brazil and Mexico.
 But childhood in Missouri was not quite as diverse, it was pretty much just white and black.

 Surprising or not, across all groups of friends, I became the one who was asked to relate to the locals when traveling.
 Or I was the one who was asked to get us out of a difficult situation in a restaurant.
 Yes, I was like The Dog Whisperer.

 This whisperer or translator role became ridiculous at times.
+I even felt as if I was part of german translation agency!
 Like once in the Navy, my Midwestern friends and I found ourselves in Tijuana, in uniform and in the middle of a dark alley.
 Who was asked to shake hands with the suspicious fellas in front of us in order walk by without wetting our pants?
 Yours truly.

 There was also an instance while in college in Atlanta, Georgia with my black friends.
 We found ourselves, for some reason, in a small establishment that served waffles in a part of the South I swore was out of a 1960s movie set.
 Who was asked to order our food?
 Yours truly.